Cygon/nuclex-native-framework/Nuclex.Support.Native/ReadMe.md

 This implementation differs from `std::variant` of C++ 17 (which lets you choose which types it can store).
-The `Nuclex::Support::Variant` can store all primitive C++ types, strings and objects (within `Nuclex::Support::Any`) and provides reasonable conversion between all of these.
+The `Nuclex::Support::Variant` can store all primitive C++ types, strings and objects (within `std::any`) and provides reasonable conversions between all of these.

 Containers